Borlay/Borlay.Protocol/README.md

 // Load controllers from reference. host.LoadFromReference<ProtocolHostTests>();

-// Register object to dependency injection. host.Resolver.Register(new CalculatorParameter() { First = 10 });
+// Register object to dependency injection.
+Just an example.
+This test doesn't require this. host.Resolver.Register(new CalculatorParameter() { First = 10 });

 // Start server.
 Should be skiped on client side.